MihaiChelariu/ChatBot-LSEG/README.md

 ## Setup Instructions

 1. Clone the repository:
-   Open a terminal or a comand prompt, navigate to the directory where you want to clone the repository then use the following command: git clone https://github.com/MihaiChelariu/ChatBot-LSEG.git
+   Open a terminal or a comand prompt, navigate to the directory where you want to clone the repository then use the following command:<br>
+   git clone https://github.com/MihaiChelariu/ChatBot-LSEG.git

-3. Navigate to the project directory: cd ./chatBot_LSEG/
+3. Navigate to the project directory:<br>
+   cd ./chatBot_LSEG/

-4. Install node dependencies:
+4. Install node dependencies:<br>
    npm install

-5. Start the JSON server (ensure it runs on a different port than the Vite server): npx json-server --watch data/Chatbot-stockData.json --port 8000
+5. Start the JSON server (ensure it runs on a different port than the Vite server):<br>
+   npx json-server --watch data/Chatbot-stockData.json --port 8000

-6. Run the development server: npm run dev
+6. Run the development server:<br>
+   npm run dev

-7. Access the Application:
+7. Access the Application:<br>
    Open your web browser and navigate to 'http://localhost:3001'.

 # Additional Notes